What Would You Do? (1991 TV program)

-What Would You Do? is a 30-minute television show hosted by Marc Summers shown on Nickelodeon from 1991 to 1993.
+What Would You Do? is an American television show hosted by Marc Summers shown on Nickelodeon from 1991 to 1993.
 Robin Marrella acted as the on-camera stagehand for the show's first season.
 Both Summers and Marrella performed their respective duties on Double Dare, also on Nickelodeon.
 The show was produced in Nickelodeon Studios at Universal Studios in Florida; some early segments were produced at Universal Studios in Hollywood.

 Format

 During each show, the audience viewed a previously taped segment or stock film featuring children or families or others put in unusual situations.
 The tape was stopped before the outcome and Summers asked the audience to vote on either what they would do in the same situation or what the outcome would be.
 After the results were tallied, the outcome was played.

 Special guests, usually performers from other Universal Studios attractions, appeared on What Would You Do? and picked audience members to perform gross, silly or extraordinary stunts.
 Stunts could involve handling animals, playing a very messy version of Twister barefoot, painting, dancing or creating sound effects.